fradamt/ssf/high_level/README.md

 ### Soft Rules

 1. Employ functions effectively to encapsulate the semantics of operations.
 This is to improve readability.
-For example, rather than using `nodeState.blocks[hash]` throughout the code to retrieve a block with hash `hash`, define and use the function `get_block_from_hash(Hash, NodeState)` which better captures the semantics.
+For example, rather than using `node_state.blocks[hash]` throughout the code to retrieve a block with hash `hash`, define and use the function `get_block_from_hash(Hash, NodeState)` which better captures the semantics.

 ## General Rules Used in Writing this High-Level Specification